mthemark/schemasafe/doc/Error-handling.md

     That does not affect the result of validation, just the list of reported errors in those cases.

   * `verboseErrors` — include more information in each error object.
 Requires `includeErrors`.

+    Warning: `verboseErrors` reflect the original _unvalidated_ value as the `value` property of each error, which is a _reference_ to the part of the orignal unvalidated object which failed validation.

+    If the input was untrusted, then `value` property also should be treated as untrusted, e.g. when manipulating it and/or reflecting it back to the user.

 All of those are opt-ins (i.e. `false` by default).